Backend

 You can seed some optional data into the database.

-To create the default admin admin@example.org with password 1234
+To create the default owner admin@example.org with password 1234 use (this bootstrap account is the instance owner — the failsafe superuser):

 # in backend with database running (In docker or local)